 The BPMN Terminate Event article delves deep into the intricacies and applications of the terminate event element as outlined in the BPMN 2.0 specification.
 The definition, notation, and rules sections offer a concise summary of the BPMN 2.0 Specification pertaining to the terminate event element.
 Meanwhile, the guidelines section presents a curated collection of best practices specific to the terminate event, showcasing its proper and effective utilisation in process modelling.

 For a Terminate End Event, all remaining active Activities within the Process are terminated.
 If a token reaches a Terminate End Event, the entire Process is abnormally terminated. ~ BPMN Specification

-The BPMN specification defines the Terminate Event element using the following description and notation:
+The BPMN specification defines the different types of Message Event elements using the following description and notation:

 |Catching Events||Throwing Events|

 This article provided a detailed explanation of the BPMN Terminate Event element.
 Follow me on any of the different social media platforms, and feel free to leave comments.

 - Business Process Model and Notation Specification Version 2.0.2.
 (2014, January). https://www.omg.org/spec/BPMN/2.0.2/